OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ![Enable Strucutred Configuration Variables feature](octopus-structured-configuration-variables.png)

 4. The message is located in the hello-world.xml file.
-Specify this file to perform replacement on.
+Specify this file to be replaced.

 ![Define file to perform replacement](octopus-structured-configuration-file.png)